Insights from Our Experts

 Let us look at some prominent open source performance testing tools for Django REST API

-The Apache JMeter application is open source software, designed to test the performance on static and dynamic resources (Webservices (SOAP/REST), Web dynamic languages - PHP, Java, ASP.NET, Files, etc).
-It can be used to simulate a heavy load of API calls.
+The Apache JMeter application is open-source software designed to test the performance on static and dynamic resources (Webservices (SOAP/REST), and Web dynamic languages such as PHP, Java, ASP.NET, Files, etc. It can be used to simulate a heavy load of API calls.
 You can use it to make a graphical analysis of API performance or to test your server/script/object behavior under heavy concurrent load.
 It is a full multithreading framework that allows concurrent sampling by many threads and simultaneous sampling of different functions by separate thread groups.

 ApacheBench (ab) is a benchmarking tool that can load test servers by sending an arbitrary number of concurrent requests.
 It was designed for testing Apache installations.

-cURL is a command line tool to send and receive data using various protocols like HTTP, HTTPS, FTP, LDAP etc. It comes by default with most of the Linux distributions.
-In order to test a REST API using cURL we just need to hit the command for the appropriate HTTP method in Linux.
+cURL is a command-line tool to send and receive data using various protocols like HTTP, HTTPS, FTP, LDAP, etc. It comes by default with most of the Linux distributions.
+To test a REST API using cURL, we just need to enter the command for the appropriate HTTP method in Linux.

-Wrk is a tool that is similar to traditional Apache Benchmark.
-Configuration and execution are through a command line tool.
-It has very few but powerful settings, only the essential to generate HTTP load.wrk has several improvements over the more traditional ab It is multi-threaded, so it makes it much easier to generate higher loads as it is able to take advantage of multi-core processors.wrk is the best tool when your goal is to find what is the maximum load your API can handle.
+Wrk is a tool that is similar to the traditional Apache Benchmark.
+It is configured and executed through a command-line tool.
+It consists of all the essential and powerful settings required for generating HTTP load.
+Wrk has several improvements over the more traditional tools.
+It is multi-threaded, so it makes it much easier to generate higher loads as it can take advantage of multi-core processors.wrk is the best tool when your goal is to find what is the maximum load your API can handle.

 The Django REST framework allows Django developers to build simple yet robust standards-based REST APIs for their applications.

-The database is queried once for data in a table (say, Customers), and then, one or more times per 'customer' inside a loop to get, say 'customer.name'.
-This leads to slow response from APIs.
+Let's say the database is queried once for data in a table, for example, customers.
+And one or more time per 'customer' inside a loop to get, say 'customer.name'.
+This leads to a slow response from APIs.
 This common Django REST framework performance problem can be reduced by implementing eager loading without any major restructuring of the code.
-It requires use of the underutilized select_related and prefetch_related methods on the Django ORM (and the newer Prefetch object as well) to perform what is called "eager loading".
+It requires the use of the underutilized select_related and prefetch_related methods on the Django ORM (and the newer Prefetch object as well) to perform what is called "eager loading".

 Many times we call the same queries via APIs to fetch data.
-If data is not changing rapidly we can cache the QuerySet which is returned by a particular query.
-Caching systems generates a hash of SQL query and maps them to cached results.
-So whenever API tries to call the model query sets the cached query sets will be called.
+If data is not changing rapidly, we can cache the QuerySet which is returned by the particular query.
+Caching systems generate a hash of SQL query and map them to the cached results.
+So whenever API tries to call the model query-sets, the cached query-sets will be called.

-Do not provide entities the way they are structured on the backend, but focus on balancing simplicity and complexity, and scale your API response to only what the user is intending to display.
+Do not provide entities the way they are structured on the backend.
+Focus on balancing simplicity and complexity, and scale your API response to only what the user is intending to display.
 In this case, it helps to have a close relationship with the teams creating the mobile application so as your API can be augmented to their specific needs.

-APIs mainly returns data retrieved from the database and hence speeding up the database access time can bring a noticeable change in APIs response time.
+APIs mainly return data retrieved from the database, and hence speeding up the database access time can bring a noticeable change in APIs response time.
 Various database access optimization techniques that can be adopted are: